Economics in the Real World

 For students driving, we will provide parking permits and keep students' keys for the duration of the seminar (except for emergencies).

-Students will be staying in traditional dorm rooms with a roommate of their same gender and will share a community bathroom with other students on their hall.
+Students will be staying in double occupancy dorm rooms with a roommate of their same gender and will share a community bathroom with other students on their hall.

 Frequently Asked Questions

 FEE's high school seminars are open to anyone between the ages of 14 and 17 who is interested in exploring the economic way of thinking.
 All we ask is that you are respectful, intellectually curious, and willing to engage in the presentations and discussions.

 The programs are designed to focus on fundamentals.
 We will talk about big ideas, and our goal is for you to leave with more confidence, prepared to take on the world.
 These programs should be a starting place on your journey to better understand the world and to change it for the better.

 How much do seminars cost?